-Unfortunately, Washington State appears poised to repeat the mistakes of the last recession by slashing public services– and jobs –which could deepen and prolong the effects of the recession locally.
+Washington State is poised to repeat the mistakes of the past by slashing public services – and jobs – which could deepen and prolong the effects of the recession locally.